 Reputation For Machines

-Down the Ethereum rabbit hole, 4 exits, newsletter year 2, funding rounds, compensation in Greek startups, making agile work, jobs, and more
+Down the Ethereum rabbit hole with Rated, 4 exits, newsletter year 2, funding rounds, compensation in Greek startups, making agile work, jobs, and more

 Welcome to Hunting Greek Unicorns #51!
 This is a special one.
 Hunting Greek Unicorns turns two on Sunday!
 The 24 issues of Year 2 surpassed 105,000 views and I couldn’t thank you enough for being part of this journey.
 From the founders and operators that share their insights and lessons learned, to all those of you who read, share and engage.
 I’m having a blast writing this newsletter and can’t wait to continue sharing everything you need to know about Greek startups in Year 3.
 I’m Alex, a product guy turned VC, and you can join 3,453 readers by subscribing here: